-Summer Allergy Remedies
+Summer Allergy Treatment

 While many people look forward to summer, for those suffering from allergies it can be a truly unbearable time of year.
 Many of the most common environmental triggers for allergies peak during the spring and summer, causing the very air to be a trigger for unpleasant symptoms, from headaches to congestion and runny nose.
 According to a study conducted in the U.K., almost 64 million workdays were lost as a result of people sick from allergies.